HakimiX/Ares/README.md

 ```

 #### posts-server
-Apollo Server that fetches data from an external API and exposes
+Apollo Server that fetches data from an external API and exposes the data in a
-a GraphQL API.
+GraphQL API.
 ```shell
 # Running on
 http://localhost:5009